 How are they different from tax deductions?

-At the end of the day, the government implements tax credits and deductions as a way to encourage a specific behavior, such as replacing a fossil fuel burning furnace with an energy efficient geothermal system; and as a taxpayer you should take full advantage of every tax incentive you can qualify for.
-Before filing your income tax return, it’s also important to double check the tax credit or deduction’s eligibility requirements and to consult with your tax professional with specific questions.
+At the end of the day, the government implements tax credits and deductions as a way to encourage specific behavior, such as replacing a fossil fuel burning furnace with an energy-efficient geothermal system; and as a taxpayer, you should take full advantage of every tax incentive you can qualify for.
+Before filing your income tax return, it’s also important to double-check the tax credit or deduction eligibility requirements and to consult with your tax professional with specific questions.